 After spending time as a technology and regulatory attorney, Suhas was named a White House technology policy advisor to President Obama.
 He led a task force on technology policy that President Obama charged with addressing some of the country’s most challenging technology issues, including job creation and displacement in the technology sector, regulating emerging technology, and addressing cybersecurity and IT modernization in the public sector.
 He also helped save taxpayers money by working on projects to make government processes and services more efficient using technology.
 After leaving the White House, Suhas started his own consulting firm based in Loudoun County to advise companies and nonprofits on technology, government regulations, and economic empowerment.

 Suhas is a proud resident of Loudoun County and has always maintained his commitment to serving the community.
-He serves as a volunteer firefighter at Ashburn Volunteer Fire & Rescue Department, and he is an active member of the Rotary Club of Ashburn.
+He serves as a volunteer firefighter in Loudoun County, and he is an active member of the Rotary Club of Ashburn.
 He was also appointed by the Loudoun County Board of Supervisors to the Loudoun Health Council, where he works to address some of the most pressing health care issues in Northern Virginia.
 For his professional accomplishments and work in the community, Suhas was named to the Loudoun Times-Mirror's 40 Under 40.

 He is married to Miranda Peña Subramanyam, who works for a government contractor and volunteers in her free time at the Loudoun Abused Women’s Shelter.
 They were married in Sterling, Virginia, where they currently reside.